 8) Make some Simple Swaps

 Does anyone else love “Eat Well for Less“?
 I have learnt a lot from that show, including that frozen and tinned vegetables are just as nutritious as fresh veg.
 We now use frozen spinach regularly, for example, and tinned lentils are a great switch rather than those expensive pouches.

 Speaking of pouches, don’t use rice pouches as they are really pricey compared to a bag of dried rice, which will go so much further.
 You can cook a batch in advance then freeze in portions for when you need some pronto.
 Much cheaper!

 9) Meal Planning

 Sit down and plan your meals for the week, then write a shopping list based on what you plan to cook.
 This has saved us loads of money and also reduced our food waste (and the annoying early evening panic when you don’t know what to make and HAAAANGER is setting in).
-Here’s one from Coeliac UK to get you started.
+To get you started, here’s the first of my Gluten Free Weekly Meal Plans.
 I regularly cook my own recipes, ones from BBC Good Food, Nigel Slater, Melissa Hemlsey and others I have spotted on Instagram.